Bone Fractures: Types, Symptoms & Treatment

 The following fracture patterns do not shatter your bone in a single straight line:

-A few types of fractures are named or categorised based on their aetiology.
+A few types of fractures are named or categorized based on their etiology.
 These are some examples:

 Many fractures are particular to the location in your body where they occur.
 In certain circumstances, a location-based fracture might coexist with one of the above categories.
 A violent fall, for example, may result in a comminuted tibia (shin bone) fracture.